Rack-Application/master/README.md

-# This ia Simple Rack Application that will display local time.
+# This is a Simple Rack Application that will display local time.